digbmc/germantown-y/docs/adding-content.md

 ```

 Title and layout are essential variables for new pages.
 If you don't need any special styling, the layout should be default.
 Checkout the [advanced documentation](advanced.md) for more on layouts.
 Permalink is also important here: it's specifies the location of the page.

-Keep it short, and similar to the title.
+A permalink can be internal (ex. _posts/exhibits.md) or external (ex. https://digbmc.github.io/germantown-y/exhibits.html).
+The permalink in the front matter should be internal (title + .html) because Jekyll generates the external permalink.
+Keep it short, and similar to the title of the file.

 ## Creating pages